 Sometimes, a client of ours is facing serious charges that carry heavy mandatory penalties and certain serious consequences that may follow.
-For example, a client may be charged with a second or subsequent DUI offense for which, under Illinois Law, he is not able to be sentenced to Court Supervision.
-Instead, he faces a mandatory conviction, with mandatory jail time and/or community service, to be followed by a mandatory revocation of his driving privileges by the Secretary of State’s office.
-Because of the nature of the case, and the risks involved, it has been deemed beneficial to attempt to negotiate a reduction of the charges filed against the client with the prosecuting authority (such as the Cook County State’s Attorney’s office), in the hopes of avoiding the mandatory penalties and consequences associated with the original charges.
+For example, a client may be charged with a second or subsequent DUI offense for which under Illinois Law, he is not able to be sentenced to Court Supervision.
+Instead, he faces a mandatory conviction with mandatory jail time and/or community service, to be followed by a mandatory revocation of his driving privileges by the Secretary of State’s office.
+Because of the nature of the case and the risks involved, sometimes our legal team decides that it may be beneficial to attempt to negotiate an amendment or reduction of the charges filed against the client with the prosecuting authority (such as the Cook County State’s Attorney’s office) in the hopes of avoiding the mandatory penalties and consequences associated with the original charges.

-Many prosecuting agencies do not authorize their assistants to reduce charges on certain cases, with DUI, gun charges and domestic battery offenses as common examples.
-Only someone with supervising authority may approve the reduction of the charges sought after.
-Yet, the supervisor may be unfamiliar with the facts of the case, as well as the history of the client, and there is generally no real opportunity to have a meaningful "sit down" with the supervisor in order to have an effective negotiation session.
-So, the case may be continued in court for sufficient time to allow for the attorney to submit a "mitigation package" to the supervisor, which will facilitate any and all plea negotiations.
+Many prosecuting agencies do not authorize their assistants to reduce charges on certain cases -- with DUI, gun charges and domestic battery offenses as common examples.
+Often, only someone with supervising authority may approve the amendment or reduction of the charges requested.
+Yet, the supervisor may be unfamiliar with the facts of the case as well as the history of the client and there is generally no real opportunity to have a meaningful "sit down" with the supervisor in order to have an effective negotiation session.
+So, it may be necessary for the case to be continued in court to allow sufficient time for the attorney to submit a "mitigation package" to the supervisor, in order to facilitate these plea negotiations.

 How is a Mitigation Package Used in Pre-Trial Negotiations?

 There are many different approaches as to how to present such a package.
-It is important to note that any and all information that is given to the prosecutor’s office will not only be considered by them in deciding whether or not to extend a special or reduced offer, but it will also provide them with information that will likely be used in the preparation and presentation of their case at trial if no deal is reached.
+It is important to note that any and all information that is given to the prosecutor’s office will not only be considered by them in deciding whether or not to extend an amended or reduced offer, but it will also provide them with information that will likely be used in the preparation and presentation of their case at trial if no deal is reached.
 Of course, the State cannot disclose the fact that plea negotiations occurred at a trial, as that information is deemed privileged.
 But any information given to them, as part of any assertion of a defense to the charges, or even to excuse or mitigate the offense, can be investigated and made use of if relevant.
-For example, if one was to assert in the mitigation package that the client had only 2 drinks over the course of 2 to 3 hours at a given bar, and the police then investigate and find out that he is a regular at the bar, known by all of the bartenders, and on the night of the arrest he had no less than six drinks in those 2 to 3 hours, the attempt to negotiate a good deal has now hit a wall, and the State now has evidence which they may not have had otherwise.
+For example, if one was to assert in the mitigation package that the client had only 2 drinks over the course of 2 to 3 hours at a given bar and the police then investigate and find out that he is a regular at the bar known by all of the bartenders, and on the night of the arrest he had no less than six drinks in those 2 to 3 hours, then the attempt to negotiate a good deal has now hit a wall, and the Defense has now given State evidence which they may not have had otherwise.